-Highlights of Hakhnazaryan’s 2013/14 season include further significant debuts including with Toronto Symphony/Lehninger, Czech Philharmonic/Bělohlávek on tour across Japan, Estonian National Symphony/Neeme Järvi on tour in North America, Aspen Festival Orchestra/Robertson, and his South American debut with the Sao Paulo Symphony, performing Lera Auerbach’s Last Letter with the composer.
-In addition he returns to Filarmonica della Scala/Gergiev to perform the Dutilleux Concerto and to the Mariinsky Orchestra/Gergiev to perform the Brahms Double Concerto with Sergey Khachatryan.
+Highlights of Hakhnazaryan’s 2013/14 season have included further significant debuts including with Toronto Symphony/Lehninger, Czech Philharmonic/Bělohlávek on tour across Japan, Estonian National Symphony/Neeme Järvi on tour in North America, Aspen Festival Orchestra/Robertson, and his South American debut with the Sao Paulo Symphony, performing Lera Auerbach’s Last Letter with the composer.
+In addition he returned to Filarmonica della Scala/Gergiev to perform the Dutilleux Concerto and returns to the Mariinsky Orchestra/Gergiev to perform the Brahms Double Concerto with Sergey Khachatryan.
 Recital highlights include debuts at Oji Hall Tokyo, London’s Wigmore Hall, in Glasgow for BBC Radio 3, and in the USA at the Ravinia Festival and Zankel Hall, Carnegie Hall.

 Narek Hakhnazaryan was born in 1988 in Yerevan, Armenia, into a family of musicians: his father is a violinist and his mother a pianist.
 Hakhnazaryan’s early studies were at the Sayat-Nova School of Music in Yerevan with Zareh Sarkisyan and subsequently at the Moscow Conservatory with Alexey Seleznyov.
 Hakhnazaryan has received scholarships from the Rostropovich Russian Performing Arts Fund, and his prizes include First Prize in the 2006 Aram Khachaturian International Competition in Armenia and First Place in the 2006 Johansen International Competition for Young String Players.
 As First Prize winner in the 2008 Young Concert Artists International Auditions, Hakhnazaryan made his debut in the Young Concert Artists Series in New York at Carnegie’s Zankel Hall, sponsored by the Jerome L. Greene Foundation Prize, and in Washington, DC.
 In 2011 he received an Artist Diploma from the New England Conservatory of Music where he studied with Lawrence Lesser.